Nicotinamide: Niacin deficiency

 Nicotinamide is the preferred treatment for pellagra, caused by niacin deficiency.

 Acne

 Nicotinamide cream is used as a treatment for acne.
 It has anti-inflammatory actions, which may benefit people with inflammatory skin conditions.

 Nicotinamide increases the biosynthesis of ceramides in human keratinocytes in vitro and improves the epidermal permeability barrier in vivo.
-The application of 2% topical nicotinamide for 2 and 4 weeks has been found to be effective in lowering the sebum excretion rate.
-Nicotinamide has been shown to prevent Cutibacterium acnes-induced activation of toll-like receptor 2, which ultimately results in the down-regulation of pro-inflammatory interleukin-8 production.
+The application of 2% topical nicotinamide for 2 and 4 weeks is effective in lowering the sebum excretion rate.
+Nicotinamide has been shown to prevent Cutibacterium acnes-induced activation of toll-like receptor 2, resulting in increased down-regulation of pro-inflammatory interleukin-8 production.

 Skin cancer

 Nicotinamide at doses of 500 to 1000 mg a day decreases the risk of skin cancers, other than melanoma, in those at high risk.

+Eye health

+Nicotinamide has potential benefit in slowing vision loss and providing protection of eye cells, with the most promising evidence for protecting the retina from normal‑tension glaucoma and optic nerve from other forms of glaucoma.
+Relevant studies in the scientific literature speculate the mechanism of action to be direct retinal ganglion cell protection, among other indirect pathways in the optical nervous system.
+Contrary to nicotinamide, niacin has not been found to possess any properties in protecting optical nerve components as of 2026.

+Current research studies and American Academy of Ophthalmology have suggested a total daily intake of 1000mg, with optimal interval doses of 500mg spread throughout the day in promoting eye health.

 Side effects

 Nicotinamide has minimal side effects.
-At very high doses above 3 g per day acute liver toxicity has been documented in at least one case.
+Acute liver toxicity has been documented in at least one case with doses over 3000mg, with recommended maximum intake in non liver-impaired individuals being 1500mg.
 Normal doses are safe during pregnancy.

+Nicotinamide is contraindicated in individuals diagnosed with liver disease, and/or may cause possible drug interactions.